Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

   2. **`DrawingClassDiagram`** — draws UML diagrams using **Graphviz** and saves as `.png`

 **Method display options:**
-- Methods with parameters’ names and types
+- Methods with parameters’ names and types.
-- Methods with parameters’ types only
+- Methods with parameter’ types only.
-- Methods only *(default)*
+- Methods only *(default)*.

 **b) OCL Specifications**
-- Apply post-processing using **`PostprocessingOCL`** to convert LLM output into OCL specification files
+- Apply post-processing using **`PostprocessingOCL`** to convert LLM output into OCL specification files.

 ---